Meetings with Malcolm Muggeridge remembered.

 ‘There might be a slight gap’, commented Muggeridge caustically and we laughed a whole lot more.

-Laughter was an important part of Muggeridge and it is for good reason that his writing has been in British comedian Ken Dodd’s prime collection of humorous books for many years, and Malcolm’s account of the reburial of Sydney and Beatrice Webb, at Westminster Abbey, make up some of the funniest pages I have ever read.
-I believe Calcutta’s Dr. Jack Preger got it right, when he said to me that ‘Muggeridge took the piss so beautifully‘.
+Laughter was an important part of Muggeridge the Man, and it is for good reason that his writing was in British comedian Ken Dodd’s prime collection of humorous books for many years, and Malcolm’s account of the reburial of Sydney and Beatrice Webb, at Westminster Abbey, make up some of the funniest pages I have ever read.
+I believe Calcutta’s Dr. Jack Preger got it right, when he said to me that ‘Muggeridge took the piss so beautifully’.